The Game of Cycles for Grids and Select Theta Graphs: Lines and Basic Line Interactions

 Of course, if the other player plays a primary or secondary edge earlier than this, Player $W$ must play the opposite primary edge accordingly.

 Therefore, by induction, Player 1 is Player W for a path with and odd number edges and Player 2 is Player W for a path with an even number of edges. \end{proof}

 We will use this theorem about the game on a path to analyze other classes of gameboards.
-Make note that on a path of three edges, Player 1 is the first player to direct a primary or secondary edge, but still wins the game, which goes against our earlier intuition.
+Notice that on a path of three edges, Player 1 is the first player to direct a primary or secondary edge, but still wins the game, which goes against our earlier intuition.
 This is because the center edge for paths of length three is \textit{doubly secondary}, as it is secondary to two different primary edges.
-This will cause later problems.
+This fact makes analyzing a game when there are multiple short paths difficult.